vladimir-tutin/Plex-Auto-Collections/README.md

 | `rating.lte` | Matches any movie/show whose rating is less then or equal to the specified rating | :heavy_check_mark: | :heavy_check_mark: |
 | `originally_available.gte` | Matches any movie/show whose originally_available date is greater then or equal to the specified originally_available date (Date must be in the MM/DD/YYYY Format) | :heavy_check_mark: | :heavy_check_mark: |
 | `originally_available.lte` | Matches any movie/show whose originally_available date is less then or equal to the specified originally_available date (Date must be in the MM/DD/YYYY Format) | :heavy_check_mark: | :heavy_check_mark: |

+Note only standard filters can take multiple values

 ```yaml
 collections: